About Kimono - Traditional Japanese Clothes

 Samue is originally work clothes of Buddhist monk.

-It is similar to Judo uniform and the color is generally dark blue or brown.
+It is similar to Judo uniform and the color is generally quiet and dark.

 Try to wear kimono in Japan